Current Projects

 The project is a collaboration with the Department of Biomedical Engineering, University Hospital Basel.

-Neurostatus-EDSS-light.
-Arising out of to the analysis mentioned above, this version of the Neurostatus-EDSS aims to provide a more comprehensive but shorter assessment for use in clinical routine and private practice outside of randomised controlled trials (RCTs).
+In collaboration with ThINk Basel from RC2NB, we aim to provide a more comprehensive yet shorter Neurostatus-EDSS assessment for use in clinical routine and private practice outside of randomised controlled trials (RCTs).

 Validation of software as a medical device